sakulachi8/docs-ai-space/README.md

-## Web Development with File Chat System
+## AI-Powered File Chat Web App

-AI-Spaces merges the capabilities of React, Redux Toolkit, and FastAPI to create an advanced platform where users can interact with AI models.
-This platform allows users to input questions and upload documents, which are then intelligently scanned for relevant information.
-AI-Spaces generates precise summaries based on user queries, offering a sophisticated yet user-friendly environment for building cutting-edge web applications.
+AI-Spaces integrates React, Redux Toolkit, and FastAPI to build an advanced platform for interacting with AI models.
+Users can input questions or upload documents to receive precise, AI-driven summaries, creating a seamless and intuitive experience for modern web applications.

 ## Project Industry